HomeContactBlogAbout usLinks

 Stuart Stephenson MBE Chairman of the Lincs-Lancs Association

-The Lincolnshire Lancaster Association (LLA) was formed from the Lincolnshire Lancaster Committee who were a group of like minded people, who joined forces when the Lancaster was moved from RAF Waddington to RAF Coltishall in 1973.
+The Lincolnshire Lancaster Association (LLA) was formed from the Lincolnshire Lancaster Committee who were a group of like-minded people who joined forces when the Lancaster was moved from RAF Waddington to RAF Coltishall in 1973.
 They collected over 17,000 signatures to get the Lancaster moved back to Lincolnshire.
-Eventually it was announced that the Memorial Flight was moving back to Lincolnshire at RAF Coningsby.
+Eventually it was announced that The Memorial Flight was moving back to Lincolnshire at RAF Coningsby.

 The LLA has taken an active part in fundraising to help with projects within the BBMF, including the mid-upper turret on the Lancaster.